Activision Blizzard posts $1.79 billion Q1 revenues as pandemic creates gaming surge

 Blizzard Entertainment had 32 million month active users in the quarter.
 After doubling in the second half of 2019, World of Warcraft’s active player community grew further in the first quarter.
 And each of Blizzard’s key franchises grew month-over-month in March as a result of shelter-at-home tailwinds.
 Hearthstone improved sequentially, as did Overwatch in the month of March.

 The Overwatch League shifted to online play and remote production during the quarter.
+Blizzard reported $425 million in revenue in the quarter and operating income of $197 million, driven by World of Warcraft.

 King results

 King had 273 million monthly active users for its mobile games in the first quarter.
 The growth accelerated through March as the pandemic hit.
 Advertising net bookings grew 75% over a year ago in Q1.
+King reported revenues of $498 million and operating income of $156 million in the quarter.